DeSantis signs bills targeting drag shows, pronouns, bathroom use and transgender children

 TALLAHASSEE, Fla.
 (AP) — Florida Gov. Ron DeSantis chose a Christian school as his setting for signing bills Wednesday that ban gender affirming care for minors, restricts pronoun use in schools and forces people to use the bathroom corresponding with their sex in some cases.

-DeSantis has made anti-LGBTQ+ legislation a large part of his agenda as he builds towards a Republican presidential campaign.
+DeSantis has made anti-LGBTQ+ legislation a large part of his agenda as he builds toward a Republican presidential campaign.
 He signed the bills in front of a cheering crowd at the Cambridge Christian School in Tampa.
 The ceremony had a campaign-like feel, as opposed to when he signed measures on abortion and gun rights in private.

 “It’s kind of sad that we even have some of these discussions,” DeSantis told the crowd as he stood behind a lectern with a sign that read “Let Kids Be Kids.”